-([count] of 7500 maximum characters used) Funds will be utilized to purchase special educ s will be utilized to purchase special education services from the Ogle County Education Cooperative, including professional development and low incidence programming and staffing.
+Funds will be utilized to purchase special education services from the Ogle County Education Cooperative, including professional development and low incidence programming and staffing.

 3. Describe any changes in the scope or nature of services from the prior fiscal year.